Ubisoft: Investment by Tencent (2018–2022)

-Financial concerns and reorganization (2023–present)
+Financial concerns and major restructuring process (2023–present)

 Citing disappointing financial results in the previous quarter, Ubisoft cancelled another three previously unannounced games in January 2023.
 In an email to staff, Yves Guillemot told employees to take responsibility for the company's forthcoming projects, asking that "each of you be especially careful and strategic with your spending and initiatives, to ensure we're being as efficient and lean as possible", while also saying that "The ball is in your court to deliver this line-up on time and at the expected level of quality, and show everyone what we are capable of achieving."
 Union workers at Ubisoft Paris took issue with this message, calling for a strike and demanding higher salaries and improved working conditions.

 In August 2023, Ubisoft announced that it had reached a 15-year agreement with Microsoft to license the cloud gaming rights to Activision Blizzard titles; this came as part of efforts by Microsoft to receive approval from the UK Competition and Markets Authority (CMA) for its acquisition of Activision Blizzard.
 The agreement would allow Activision Blizzard games to appear on Ubisoft+, and allow Ubisoft to sublicense the cloud gaming rights for the games to third-parties.

 As part of a cost reduction plan, Ubisoft reduced its number of employees from 20,279 in 2022 to 19,410 in September 2023.
 In November 2023, Ubisoft laid off 124 employees from its VFX and IT teams.
 In March 2024, Ubisoft laid off 45 employees from its publishing teams.
 Another 45 employees were cut between its San Francisco and Cary, North Carolina offices in August 2024.
 By the end of September 2024, Ubisoft had reduced its number of employees to 18,666.

 In 2024, Ubisoft released multiple games that experienced underperforming sales and declining playerbases post-launch, which included Avatar: Frontiers of Pandora, Skull and Bones, XDefiant, and Star Wars Outlaws, causing its stock to fall to nearly its lowest levels in the previous decade.
-As a result, the company announced they were launching an investigation of their development cycles to focus on a "player-centric approach", and opted to delay its next major flagship game, Assassin's Creed Shadows, from November 2024 to February 2025.
+As a result, the company announced it was launching an investigation of its development cycles to focus on a "player-centric approach", and opted to delay its next major flagship game, Assassin's Creed Shadows, from November 2024 to February 2025.

 On 16 October 2024, over 700 Ubisoft employees in France began a three-day strike, protesting the company's requirement to return to the office three days a week.
 The strike, organized by the STJV union, involved Ubisoft's offices in Paris, Montpellier, Lyon, and Annecy.
 Workers expressed dissatisfaction over a lack of flexibility, salary increases, and profit-sharing, which they believe the company has ignored.
 Ubisoft has yet to address the union's concerns.